xcp-ng/xcp-ng-org/docs/installation/install-xcp-ng.md

 You can download it on this URL: [https://mirrors.xcp-ng.org/isos/8.2/xcp-ng-8.2.1-20231130-netinstall.iso?https=1](https://mirrors.xcp-ng.org/isos/8.2/xcp-ng-8.2.1-20231130-netinstall.iso?https=1).

-As with the regular installation ISO, write it on an USB media:
+As with the regular installation ISO, write it on a USB media:

 ```
 dd if=xcp-ng-8.2.1-20231130-netinstall.iso of=/dev/sdX bs=8M oflag=direct